Cosmoglobe/zodipy/docs/usage.md

 {!examples/get_comp_binned_emission.py!}
 ```
 ![Component-wise emission maps](img/binned_comp.png)
-*Note that the color bar for the Cloud component is logarithmic, while the others are linear.*
+*Note that the color for the Cloud component is logarithmic, while the others are linear.*

 ## Gridding the interplanetary dust density distribution